bigbadcyborg/bigbadcyborg/README.md

 👶 I was born and raised in Austin, Texas

-🔭 I’m currently working on ... finishing my B.S. in Computer Science
+🔭 I’m currently working on ... finishing my B.S. in Computer Science, Minor in Philosophy

 🌱 I’m currently studying ... for the compTIA Security+ certification test